-Just the sight of this adorable cafe makes me grin.
+Just the sight of this adorable cafe makes me grin, as does the name – Fat Man’s Cafe!
 Inspired by pop art, occasional brightly coloured chairs, tables and kitsch picture frames catch my attention along with the cartoons of the ‘Fat Man’ of Fat Man’s Cafe in different avatars – Fat Man Goes Travelling, Fat Man The Painter, Fat Man At The Gym.

 A wall featuring cheeky sayings makes for an interesting point of discussion and in spite of the place being packed out, the owners are incredibly hospitable – making one feel as though an instant friendship has been struck simply by dining there.

 Will l leave the establishment a Fat Model?
 Only time can tell.

 I order a mojito to start.
 Brimming with fresh mint leaves and resembling a lemon, lime and bitters beverage, it goes down a treat – so much so that I order another.
 And it doesn’t even have alcohol in it!

 It is admittedly a far cry from a regular mojito, however I’m not complaining.

 The bacon quality is fantastic and to my surprise, local.
 The prawns have been tenderly grilled to perfection and it is all I can do to not gobble up the whole thing.

 The beef cheeseburger plonks itself down at my place, resembling the Fat Man himself, if he were a cow.
 Filled with melting cheese, bacon, lettuce, pickles and a monstrously huge beef patty, each bite is a stairway to heaven.
 This is comfort food at its finest.

 The cheese is unprocessed (thank goodness) and the remaining ingredients all work together in harmony to form a tried and tested classic staple.

 I find myself becoming full halfway through.
 Can this be?